CenterForOpenScience/ember-osf-web/handbook-docs/analytics/template.md

 In route handlers that have pageview-related metadata, implement [`Route.buildRouteInfoMetadata()`](https://api.emberjs.com/ember/3.26/classes/Route/methods/buildRouteInfoMetadata?anchor=buildRouteInfoMetadata) to return an object.
-Currently only two values on the returned `metadata` object will have consequence: `metadata.osfMetrics.itemGuid` (for route handlers that directly handle the guid from the URL) and `metadata.osfMetrics.searchProviderId` (for route handlers of search/discover pages).
+Currently only a few values on the returned `metadata` object will have any consequence:
+- `metadata.osfMetrics.itemGuid`, for route handlers that directly handle the guid from the URL
+- `metadata.osfMetrics.providerId`, for route handlers that have a provider of some kind (if missing, `providerId` will be auto-filled based on `itemGuid`, so this is mostly important for branded, non-guid pages)
+- `metadata.osfMetrics.isSearch`, should be `true` for discover pages

 Examples:
 ```ts